ASAT: Adaptively Scaled Adversarial Training in Time Series: Analysis

 \subsection{Adversarial Robustness with ASAT}

-We compare the adversarial robustness of baseline models and ASAT models under multiple adversarial attacks.
+We compare the adversarial robustness of baseline models and models with adversarial training under multiple adversarial attacks on the five-minute dataset.

-We first choose an $L_2$-norm constraint attack with $\epsilon=0.2$ and report the clean performance and performance with attack (w/ attack) of models.
+We first adopt multiple adversarial sensitivity indicators, including adversarial sensitivities under $L_2$ or $L_{+\infty}$ attacks and mean dimension-wise adversarial sensitivity.
 Results are shown in Table~\ref{tab:robustness}.
-Experimental results show that ASAT can improve the adversarial robustness of models with a big gap.
+Experimental results show that ASAT can improve both the adversarial robustness and generalization ability of neural networks compared to the baselines.
+Compared to traditional adversarial training, ASAT can achieve better generalization ability and similar adversarial robustness.

+We also visualize multiple adversarial attacks with several larger attacking scales.
+Experimental results are shown in Fig.~\ref{fig:robustness_five}.
+Similarly, we can conclude that ASAT can improve both the generalization ability and the adversarial robustness compared to baselines.
 Moreover, baseline linear, LSTM and Transformer models tend to be more sensitive to adversarial attacks than the 20-day average, which indicates that the traditional 20-day average baseline is more robust than neural networks.
 However, ASAT can improve the robustness of neural networks and achieve similar robustness to the 20-day average.

-We also conduct multiple adversarial attacks on models on the five-minute dataset.
-Experimental results are shown in Figure~\ref{fig:robustness_five}.
-Similarly, we can conclude that ASAT can improve the adversarial robustness of models with a big gap.